acatone-git/TSP-MIX/README.md

   ![Skraper](https://github.com/acatone-git/TSP-MIX/assets/67967964/30ce71b6-9f4c-429b-bd35-aa54420d841f)
 - Skrape all of your systems
 - Delete any gamelist.xml files that the skraper created
-- Copy all the created images in the respective "Imgs" folder on the TrimUI SD Card (Ex.
+- Copy all the created images to the respective "Imgs" folder on the TrimUI SD Card (Ex.
 Imgs\PCE for PC-Engine & Imgs\PS for Playstation)
 - Enjoy!